MPD is constantly working to grow its ranks and actively recruits talent. Nowhere is this more important than in our Cadet Corps pipeline.

 Becoming A Cadet

-The MPD Cadet Corps is a specialized program for 17- to 24-year-old Washingtonians to serve part-time as uniformed, civilian employees.
+The MPD Cadet Corps is a specialized program for 17- to 24-year-old Washingtonians to serve as uniformed, civilian employees.
 As a member of the Cadet Corps, you will earn a salary, while also taking college courses, and will earn up to 60 tuition-free credits toward a degree – putting you on track to enter MPD’s Police Officer Recruit Program.

 The Cadet Corps is a place to learn hands-on about policing while attending the University of the District of Columbia Community College and earn college credits.
 Cadets will spend part of their time working specific job assignments for MPD while also working toward their degree.

 The Cadet Corps High School Program is designed to prepare high school seniors for entrance into the full-time Cadet Corps.
 This program enables high school seniors to complete their senior year of school while working part-time for the Metropolitan Police Department Cadet Corps.